Frequently Asked Questions

 What types of tools will we use during our event?

-Depending on the project, we may use power drills, brad nailers, orbital sanders, or other basic hand tools.
-Instruction and safety goggles will be provided before the use of each tool.
+Depending on the project, we may use a miter saw, power drill, brad nailer, orbital sander, or other basic hand tools.
+Instruction and eye protetcion will be provided before the use of each tool.
 We want everyone feeling confident and staying safe while spending time with us.

-*All tools, materials, and instruction will be provided unless otherwise noted in your class/event description
+*All tools, materials, and instruction will be provided unless otherwise noted in your event description

 May I bring my son or daughter?

 The atmosphere, instruction, and tools at PIP are designed for adults.
 With so many creative venues for kids, PIP's venue is a space where the adults can play.
-If you have a younger group looking for an age appropriate experience, our friends down the street at KiddyWampus have you covered!
+Keep your eye open for special events for 14+, or if you have a younger group looking for an age appropriate experience, our friends down the street at KiddyWampus have you covered!

 What should I wear?